 Grand Canyon University Transfer Credits

-At Grand Canyon University (GCU), we are committed to making the process of transferring colleges as easy as possible.
-To help you understand the college transfer process, we have prepared informative guides and transfer documents so that you know what you know how your credits may transfer and what degrees may complement your other degrees or credits.
+At Grand Canyon University, we are committed to making the process of transferring colleges as easy as possible.
+To help you understand the college transfer process, we have prepared informative guides and transfer documents so you know how your credits may transfer and what degrees may complement your other degrees or credits.

 Find out how your previous college credits and military experience will transfer to GCU with our Lopes Unofficial Credit Evaluation.
-This complimentary service was created to help you estimate your GCU transfer credits and how quickly you can earn your degree at GCU.
+This complimentary service is designed to help you estimate your GCU transfer credits and how quickly you can earn your degree at GCU.

 Start Lopes Evaluation